 Preserving Our Surroundings

-Marathon Petroleum owns and maintains 21 wildlife habitats with more than 1,352 acres of land.
+MPC owns and maintains 21 wildlife habitats with more than 1,352 acres of land.
 From prairies and wetlands to locations where bees are kept, each habitat is unique and part of our long-term commitment to environmental stewardship.

 Energy efficiency is central to our core values, but it goes beyond environmental sustainability.
 It's about our company's sustainability as a whole because it strengthens the bottom line.